 Cervical stenosis often causes no symptoms.

 Before menopause, cervical stenosis may cause menstrual abnormalities, such as no periods (amenorrhea Absence of Menstrual Periods Having no menstrual periods is called amenorrhea.
-Amenorrhea is normal in the following circumstances: Before puberty During pregnancy While breastfeeding read more ), painful periods (dysmenorrhea Menstrual Cramps Menstrual cramps are pains in the lowest part of the torso (pelvis), a few days before, during, or after a menstrual period.
-The pain tends to be most intense about 24 hours after periods begin... read more ), and abnormal bleeding Abnormal Uterine Bleeding (AUB) Abnormal uterine bleeding is bleeding from the vagina that occurs frequently or irregularly or lasts longer or is heavier than normal menstrual periods.
-The most common type of abnormal bleeding... read more .
-Sometimes cervical stenosis causes infertility because sperm cannot pass through the cervix to fertilize the egg.
+Amenorrhea is normal in the following circumstances: Before puberty During pregnancy While breastfeeding read more ), painful periods (dysmenorrhea Menstrual Cramps Menstrual cramps are pains in the lowest part of the abdomen (pelvis), a few days before, during, or after a menstrual period.
+The pain tends to be most intense about 24 hours after periods... read more ), and abnormal bleeding Abnormal Uterine Bleeding (AUB) Abnormal uterine bleeding in women of childbearing age is bleeding from the uterus that does not follow the normal pattern for menstrual cycles.
+That is, it occurs too frequently or irregularly... read more .
+Rarely, cervical stenosis causes infertility because sperm cannot pass through the cervix to fertilize the egg.

 A hematometra or pyometra can cause pain or cause the uterus to bulge.
 Sometimes women feel a lump in the pelvic area.

 Sometimes tests to rule out cancer

 Doctors may suspect the diagnosis based on symptoms and circumstances, such as the following:

 When periods stop or become painful after surgery on the cervix